Prices verified May 1 · Always confirm at the retailer before buying.

 What size portable power station do I need for a power outage?

-For most US households, a 1,024Wh unit like the Anker SOLIX C1000 Gen 2 (US$499) covers an 8-12 hour outage running a refrigerator plus phone charging and lights.
-For multi-day blackouts in hurricane country, step up to the EcoFlow Delta 3 Plus (US$699) and add expansion batteries — its 10ms UPS switchover keeps electronics on through the cutover.
-Whole-home backup including air conditioning needs the Anker SOLIX F3800 (US$2,999) or larger.
+For most US households, a 1,024Wh unit covers an 8–12 hour outage running a refrigerator plus phone charging and lights.
+The Anker SOLIX C1000 Gen 2 at US$499 fits this use case precisely.
+For multi-day blackouts in hurricane country, the EcoFlow Delta 3 Plus at US$699 with expansion batteries is the right step up.

 How long will a portable power station run my refrigerator?